CRF250L INDEX PAGE

 AMH News, Project Bikes, Project: Honda CRF250L and tagged abajo mountains, Benchmark Utah Atlas, Canyonlands, cedar mesa, elk ridge, Honda CRF250L, lockhart basin, moki dug way, Monument Valley, mormon pastures, Overland expo, Snow Flat Road, southern Utah, Utah Backcountry Discovery Route, UtahUtah Monolith 2020, utbdr, Valley of the Gods, Yamaha Ryoku, Yamaha TW200 on .
 May 25, 2013

-Let me tell you, I’ve done my share of mind-blowing desert biking, seen attack ships on fire off the shoulder of Orion and all that stuff, but the WRT will be among the best 150 miles you’ll ever ride in a day.
+Let me tell you, I’ve done my share of mind-blowing desert biking, seen attack ships on fire off the shoulder of Orion and all that, but Utah’s WRT will be among the best 150 miles you’ll ever ride in a day.

 You left me crossing into Utah trapped inside the lyrics of the Long-Legged Guitar Pickin’ Man.
-The rear tyre split hadn’t grown and overnight in Cedar City the temperature dropped by over 30 degrees to less than 50F; good for tyre longevity.
-So I plugged in my Aero’ Kanetsu vest and took off up UT14 into the pines planning to follow 143 over the Cedar Breaks and down to Panguitch.
+The rear tyre split hadn’t grown and overnight in Cedar City the temperature dropped by over 30 Fahrenheits to less than 50; good for tyre longevity.
+So I plugged in my Aero’ Kanetsu electric vest and took off up UT14 into the pines planning to follow 143 over the Cedar Breaks and down to Panguitch.

 But at UT148 junction the snow barrier was down.

-As I stopped, KTM man from yesterday in Pioche rocked up, this time on his Multistrada 1200, Ducati answer to the big GSs.
+As I stopped, KTM man from yesterday in Pioche rocked up, this time on his Multistrada 1200, Ducati’s answer to the big GSs.
 Never actually seen one of these being used.

 On the far side at the roadhouse on 89 I tucked into my daily Subway against a warm sunny wall.
 I have convinced myself they’re a healthy form of cheap, fast food.